A simple and powerful test of vaccine waning: A formal test

 We further restrict the exposure intervention to have no carry-over effect on the outcome.
 That is, exposure at time 1 cannot affect the outcome at time 2 except through survival.
 This restriction is compatible with a fixed incubation period of an infectious agent. \begin{assumption}[Exposure exclusion restriction] \end{assumption}

 Assumption \ref{ASS: exp eff restriction} holds if all causal paths from $E_1$ to $\Delta Y_2$ are intersected by $\Delta Y_1$ or $E_2$.
-However, it fails if exposure followed by survival at time 1 creates sustained immunity that prevents the development of the outcome at time 2.
+However, it fails if exposure followed by survival at time 1 creates sustained immunity that prevents the development of the outcome at time 2, which can occur, for example, if asymptomatic infections are misclassified as no infections.

-\begin{remark}[Null hypothesis under Assumption \ref{ASS: exp eff restriction}] Suppose that Assumptions \ref{ASS: Exp nec} and \ref{ASS: exp eff restriction} hold.
+\begin{remark}[Null hypothesis under Assumption \ref{ASS: exp eff restriction}] Suppose that Assumptions \ref{ASS: Exp nec}, \ref{ASS: exp eff restriction}, and \ref{ASS: exp exch} hold.
 An alternative formulation of the effect restriction using nested counterfactuals is